-With Spring just around the corner, now is the perfect time to start thinking about how to land a great job for your summer break from school.
+With summer just around the corner, now is the perfect time to start thinking about how to land a great job for your summer break from school.
 To help with your job search, Trisha Grace, Career Service Liaison in the George Brown Alumni Relations Office provides tips for students and recent graduates heading out into the job market this summer.

 According to George Brown’s Toronto Next: Return on Innovation survey, four critical skills employers are looking for are: a strong work ethic, the ability to learn new things quickly, problem-solving and the ability to think creatively.